Mazvel/maswavespytest/README.md

    - Navigate back to the previous folder.
    - Get your python version (3.x.yy) by typing `python -V`.
    - Set up a virtual environment (here named `testenv`) and install the anaconda package to it by typing `conda create --name testenv python=3.x anaconda` (where 3.x is replaced by the python version that you have/want to use).
    - Activate the virtual environment by typing `conda activate testenv`.
-To see a list of available environments, type `conda info --envs".
+To see a list of available environments, type `conda info --envs`.
    - Install [spyder](https://www.spyder-ide.org/) into the virtual environment by typing `conda install spyder`.

 ### Install MASWavesPy through Anaconda Prompt.